pat/thinking-sphinx/v4/real_time.md

 ### Rake Tasks

-If you're using Thinking Sphinx v3.4.0 or newer, then you can use the same rake tasks that you're familiar with - they'll take care of both types of indices.
-But if you're on an older version with real-time indices, use `ts:generate` and `ts:regenerate` in place of `ts:index` and `ts:rebuild` respectively.
+Since Thinking Sphinx v3.4.0, you can use the same rake tasks that you're familiar with for both real-time and SQL-backed indices.

 Just like with SQL-backed indices, you only need to run `ts:rebuild` when you've added an index, removed an index, or edited the structure of an index (e.g. added/removed/modified fields or attributes).